How to force Excel to open in a new instance by default

 Enter DisableMergeInstance, and then press Enter.

-In the Detailspane, press and hold (or right-click) DisableMergeInstance, and then select Modify.
+In the Details pane, right-click DisableMergeInstance, and then select Modify.

-In the Value databox, enter 1, and then click OK.
+In Value data, enter 1, and then click OK.

 32-bit versions of Excel 2016 can take advantage of the Large Address Aware (LAA) functionality after installation of the May 3, 2016, update for Outlook 2013 (KB3115031), build 16.0.6868.2060 for O365 Current Channel subscribers.
 This change lets 32-bit installations of Excel 2016 consume double the memory when users work on a 64-bit Windows OS.
 The system provides this capability by increasing the user mode virtual memory from 2 GB to 4 GB.
 This change provides 50-percent more memory (for example, from 2 GB to 3 GB) when users work on a 32-bit system.
 For more information about LAA, see Large Address Aware capability change for Excel.

-There are some known issues in opening each Excel spreadsheet in its own instance.
+There are some known issues in opening each Excel workbook in its own instance.
 For example, see You cannot paste any attributes into a workbook in another instance of Excel.